-An alcohol abuse diagnosis isn’t based just on how often or how much you drink.
-It’s also about how your drinking affects your life and daily functioning, and whether or not you have the ability to control your alcohol use.
+An alcohol abuse diagnosis isn’t based solely on how often or how much you drink or how often you drink alcohol, although these may be signs of alcohol abuse.
+It’s also about how your drinking behavior affects your life and daily functioning, and whether or not you have the ability to control your alcohol consumption.

-The DSM-5, which classifies mental health disorders, lists a set of criteria to use when determining whether an individual has an Alcohol Use Disorder (AUD).
-According to the DSM-5, there are 11 criteria that mental health professionals should look at when diagnosing AUD.
-Individuals who meet any two of these 11 criteria within one year receive an AUD diagnosis.
-Depending on how many criteria are met, the Alcohol Use Disorder is categorized as mild, moderate, or severe.
+Whether a young adult has alcohol use disorder is determined by a specific set of criteria listed in the Diagnostic and Statistical Manual, which is used to diagnose mental health conditions.
+Individuals who meet any two of the 11 criteria within one year receive an AUD diagnosis.
+Depending on how many criteria are met, the alcohol use disorder is categorized as mild, moderate, or severe.

-The criteria is based on whether, during the past year, you have experienced any of the following:
+The criteria is based on whether, during the past year, you have experienced any of the following signs of alcohol abuse:

-- Wanted to cut down or stop drinking, or tried to, more than once, but were unable to
+- Wanting or trying to cut down or stop drinking but were unable to

-- Spent a lot of time drinking, or being sick or getting over other after-effects of drinking
+- Spending a lot of time drinking or getting over the after-effects of drinking

-- Stopped or reduced activities that you used to find important, interesting, or enjoyable, in order to drink
+- Reducing activities that you used to find enjoyable in order to drink

-- Continued to drink even though it was making you feel depressed or anxious or adding to another health problem, or continued to drink after having had a memory blackout
+- Continuing to drink alcohol even though it was making you feel depressed or anxious or adding to another health problem

-- Had to drink much more than in the past to get the effect you wanted, or realized that the usual number of drinks you consumed had much less effect than it used to
+- Having to drink much more than in the past to get the effect you wanted

-- Suffered from withdrawal symptoms, such as trouble sleeping, shakiness, irritability, anxiety, depression, restlessness, nausea, or sweating, when the effects of alcohol were wearing off, or sensed things that were not there
+- Suffering from alcohol withdrawal symptoms, such as trouble sleeping, shakiness, irritability, restlessness, nausea, or sweating, when the effects of alcohol were wearing off

 Know the Facts

-- Motivational Therapy to break through resistance to treatment
+- Motivational Enhancement Therapy to break through resistance to treatment

 - Cognitive Behavioral Therapy to shift unhelpful thinking and build coping skills